VueDC/vue-cli-3-walkthrough/examples/README.md

 ## Plugin Development 101
 ### Files:
-1. `project-example`: Simple project example with this tutorial's custom plugin.
+1. `project-example`: Simple project example with this presentation's custom plugin.
 1. `vue-cli-plugin-init-example`: A custom vue plugin that has already been published to npm as `@vuedc/vue-cli-plugin-init-example`.